-Experienced Criminal Attorney Helps Clients in Camden, Gloucester, Burlington, Atlantic, Salem, Mercer, and Cape May County, and Throughout NJ
+Experienced Criminal Attorney Helps Clients Facing Charges for Internet Sex Crimes in Camden County, Gloucester County, Burlington County, and Throughout NJ

 When you decide to type words into a search engine or “surf the internet” for images and videos, you may not stop to think about the consequences of your actions.
 But clicking on the wrong link or file can lead to you being charged with various computer sex crimes that can result in serious penalties such as prison time, fines, sex offender registration requirements, and parole supervision for life.
 New Jersey classifies computer and internet sex crimes as felonies, meaning that convictions automatically result in sex offender registration requirements.
 New Jersey law enforcement officials are extremely vigilant in looking out for potential computer sex crime activity and frequently monitor online forums, chatrooms, and social networking sites to identify people who may be engaged in unlawful activity; investigators also often engage in sting operations against people they suspect may engage in unlawful activity online.

 If you have been arrested for and charged with computer crimes in New Jersey, you need a skilled criminal defense attorney on your side to protect your rights and interests.
 Contact South Jersey criminal defense attorney Jill Cohen today to discuss your rights and options for facing your computer crimes charges and how Attorney Cohen can help you seek the best possible resolution to your case.

 There are a number of computer sex crimes under New Jersey law.
 Some of the conduct that may lead to your arrest and prosecution include: